 The Big Drought: The Summer Vacation Months of June, July and August

 Research data from the S&P indicates that the summer months provide weak returns for most financial markets for many countries in Europe.
 The old adage traditionally used across London trading floors ‘Sell in May and go away’ still holds its own, according to an analysis by S&P Indices.
 It is the last four months of the year that contribute most to full year returns.
 The theory behind this maxim is that the summer months are characterized by sluggish performance or a loss.
 By selling out your holdings in May, and reinvesting them only when the summer is over, you protect your portfolio and potentially achieve better returns.
 By analyzing the monthly performance of sixteen European markets in the S&P Global Broad Market Index over the ten year period from January 2000 to December 2009, S&P has shown that this trading strategy still holds good across Europe.

 For most European countries, and also for the US, the June-August period averages out to be slightly negative.
-The preceding Jan-May period averages out to be 3%, with the bulk of the gains falling in last four months of the year (Sept-Jan).
+The preceding Jan-May period averages out to be 3%, with the bulk of the gains falling in the last four months of the year (Sept-Jan).
 The last four months remain the most important for contributing to full year returns, meaning that even after experiencing a poorly performing summer there is still the chance to improve returns.

 August is the Worst Summer Month

 Incidentally, August is the worst month of the summer season: